suixinsuo/olympus-protocol/docs/redeem.md

 In order to avoid gas consumption, withdraw strategy implemented is asynchronous, in other words, will not return the ETH immediately after a request, but will wait for several of them and return the ETH for all the requests at once.
-Also withdraw is asynchronous, the contract would not be able to handle the amount of gas required to redeem 100 requests at the same time. so it it will be redeeming in batches (10 by default).
+Also withdraw is asynchronous, the contract would not be able to handle the amount of gas required to redeem 100 requests at the same time. so it will be redeeming in batches (10 by default).
 Let's see in detail how that works

 ### Request Withdraw